qtnc/swan/docs/cli-stdlib.md

 - static IO.of(source, encoding=""): create a read stream from a buffer or string
 - close: close the stream; for output streams, flush before closing.
 - flush: flushes the output stream to disk/network/etc.
 - read(count=-1): read up to count bytes or characters, or all the data to the end of the stream if count<0.
-REturns a string or buffer depending on context.
+Returns a string or buffer depending on context.
 - readLine: read up to the next line or end of the stream and returns the line read.
 - seek(position, absolute=false): seek forward or backward in the stream.
 If absolute=false, then the cursor is moved relatively to current position; if absolute=true, cursor is moved to the absolute position specified, from the beginning if position>=0, from the end if position<0.
 - tell: gives the current cursor position in the stream